Spencer Compton, 1st Earl of Wilmington: Speaker of the Commons

 Instead of the high political office he had hoped for, Compton received the Court appointment of Treasurer to the Prince of Wales (later George II); shortly afterwards, however, he was unanimously elected as Speaker of the House of Commons.
 He held this post from 1715 to 1727.
 In 1716, he was invested a Privy Counsellor.
 He maintained the role of Speaker despite the split in the Whigs in 1717, in which he joined the Walpole-Townshend alliance and found himself in opposition to the government of the day.
 He managed to maintain his position though until 1720, when the split ended.

 Compton had a reputation for being a lax Speaker, once telling an MP who complained of being interrupted, "No sir, you have a right to speak, but the House have a right to judge whether they will hear you."

-When Walpole became the leading minister of the day in 1721 there was speculation about his future should George I pass away and be succeeded by his son, who was more favourably inclined towards Compton than Walpole and declared that he would replace the latter with the former on accession.
+When Walpole became the leading minister of the day in 1721, there was speculation about his future should George I pass away and be succeeded by his son, who was more favourably inclined towards Compton than Walpole and declared that he would replace the latter with the former on accession.
 In order to avoid this, Walpole sought to keep Compton on the margins of government, though he was appointed as Paymaster of the Forces, a very lucrative post, from 1722 until 1730.
 In 1725, Compton entered Walpole's government as Lord Privy Seal and was also created a Knight of the Bath.

-Missed chance
+In Government

+Accession of George II

 In 1727, George II succeeded to the throne and sought to bring about the change in leadership he had promised.
 However, Compton was not perceived as a man of great ability.
 He was described by a contemporary as "a plodding, heavy fellow, with great application but no talents".
-In particular he proved unable to compete with Walpole's proposals for an allowance for the King.
+In particular he proved unable to compete with Walpole's proposals for an allowance for the king.
 At a meeting between the three, Compton declared he was not up to the task of government.
 He maintained a hatred of Walpole for the humiliation.
 With this passed his last serious chance of holding real control over policy, and his influence sharply declined as a result.
-He remained on very close terms with George, but the era when Kings could personally select their own ministers in defiance of parliament was ending.